06 July 2020

 The case, which has had to be conducted remotely due to the COVID-19 travel restrictions in place in the BVI, saw Carey Olsen acting for claimant Kathryn Ma, the executrix of the estate of her late husband Datuk Wong Kie Nai (the former CEO of Bursa Malaysia-listed company WTK Holdings and son of the WTK Group's late founder Datuk Seri Wong Tuong Kwang), in a derivative claim brought on behalf of a Liberian entity against two BVI companies and the late Datuk Wong's two brothers, Datuk Wong Kie Yik and Wong Kie Chie.

-It is understood to be the the first fully virtual trial of its kind ever to be held in the BVI, and saw submissions and cross-examination of witnesses take place via real-time video and audio conferencing facilities, with parties, witnesses and legal representatives located in BVI, Singapore, Hong Kong, Malaysia, South Africa, the UK and the US participating simultaneously.
+It is understood to be the first fully virtual trial of its kind ever to be held in the BVI, and saw submissions and cross-examination of witnesses take place via real-time video and audio conferencing facilities, with parties, witnesses and legal representatives located in BVI, Singapore, Hong Kong SAR, Malaysia, South Africa, the UK and the US participating simultaneously.

 The Carey Olsen team was led by James Noble, partner and head of the firm's litigation practice in Asia.
 He was assisted by senior associate Kate Lan and associates Amelia Tan, Keng Huang Goh, Monique Hansen and Vivian Siah.